 - one or more Ontario-based professional artists, ad hoc groups, collectives or arts organizations other than the presenter(s)

-Presenters act as intermediaries between artists and their audiences.
+Presenters act as intermediaries between artists (Ontario-based professional artists, ad hoc groups, collective or arts organizations) and their audiences.
 They select work for presentation and pay a presentation fee to the professional artist or arts group.
 For the purpose of this program, the presenter cannot be an artist or group that will be presented or promoted by the proposed project.
-A presenter provides, either physical or virtual space (if needed), supplies technical support, promotes the event, and presents the work in a professional manner to a public audience (or to a student audience in the case of school touring).
+A presenter provides venue and technical support (for live or virtual presentation), promotes the event, and presents the work in a professional manner to a public audience (or to a student audience in the case of school presentation).

 - Examples of arts presenters: book fairs, arts festivals, cultural centres, theatres, galleries, media arts distributors, independent curators and programmers